JetBrains/teamcity-documentation/topics/setting-up-and-running-additional-build-agents.md

 <anchor name="SettingupandRunningAdditionalBuildAgents-Agent-ServerDataTransfers"/>

 ### Agent-Server Data Transfers

 [//]: # (AltHead: Server-Agent Data Transfers)

 A TeamCity agent connects to the TeamCity server via the URL configured as the `serverUrl` agent property.
 This is called [unidirectional](#Unidirectional+Agent-to-Server+Communication) agent-to-server connection.

 If specifically configured, TeamCity agent can use legacy [bidirectional communication](#Bidirectional+Communication) which also requires establishing a connection from the server to the agents.
 To view whether the agent-server communication is unidirectional or bidirectional for a particular agent, navigate to __Agents | &lt;Agent Name&gt; | Agent Summary__ tab, the __Details__ section, __Communication Protocol__.
+{product="tc"}

 #### Unidirectional Agent-to-Server Communication

 Agents use unidirectional agent-to-server connection via the polling protocol: the agent establishes an HTTP(S) connection to the TeamCity Server, and polls the server periodically for server commands.

 It is recommended to use __HTTPS__ for agent to server communications (check related [server configuration notes](how-to.md#Configure+HTTPS+for+TeamCity+Web+UI)).
 If the agents and the server are deployed into a secure environment, agents can be configured to use plain HTTP URL for connections to the server as this reduces transfer overhead.
 Note that the data travelling through the connection established from an agent to the server includes build settings, repository access credentials and keys, repository sources, build artifacts, build progress messages and build log.
 In case of using the HTTP protocol that data can be compromised via the "man in the middle" attack.
+{product="tc"}

 #### Bidirectional Communication
+{product="tc"}

 The bidirectional communication is a legacy connection between the agent and the server and it needs to be specifically enabled (see the example below).
 When enabled, it requires the agent to connect to the server via HTTP (or HTTPS) and the server to connect to the agent via HTTP.